 I'm a multimedia journalist with a passion for sharing untold stories.
 I'm seeking a position in a newsroom where I can make a difference in the community by reporting.
 I'm experienced in covering breaking news, crime and government.
 My background in print, web, TV and radio makes me an ideal candidate for any medium.
-Check out my resume below or download a printable version here.

 August 2019 - December 2019

 During high stakes opioid litigation, I found newly unsealed exhibits like company’s internal memos and emails that The Post used to report on how the companies were able to ship massive amounts of pills across the country.
 I also interviewed families of people who died from overdoses for a data-driven project about the opioid crisis.

 May 2019 - July 2019

 Employing strong research and reporting skills, I covered diverse topics of national concern, including a series on states' legislation on controversial topics from immigration to marijuana.
 I worked in The Washington Post newsroom on their larger investigative projects.
 I was responsible for tracking immigration news in an interactive timeline and writing blog posts and newsletters.